lotsofland/Data-Analytics-and-Visualization-Certificate/README.md

      > Spreadsheet tools for data analysis.

     Soon to come: Excel, SQL, Tableau, and Python Projects and Course Notes.
-     > See Tableau Public Profile for Projects, notes for Excel and SQL and Tableau coming soon.
+     > See Tableau Public Profile for Projects.
+     > Notes for Excel and SQL and Tableau coming soon.
      > All portions completed, except Python which is currently in progress.